ICS Web

 Before and after of Hompage

-The homepage refresh demonstrates how brand updates were introduced without disrupting established navigation patterns or content hierarchy.
+The homepage refresh demonstrates how brand updates were introduced without disrupting existing navigation structures or content hierarchy.

 1/2 Before and after of Hompage

-An existing client-owned variable library—covering primitive values for typography, color, and spacing across multiple brands—was used as the foundation to ensure cross-channel alignment and long-term scalability.
+An existing variable library containing primitive tokens for typography, color, and spacing served as the system foundation, ensuring cross-channel alignment.

-New values were introduced only where necessary to support accessibility improvements and the updated brand identity, and were fully documented to support handover and future extension.
+Where required, new values were introduced to support accessibility improvements and the updated brand identity.

-An existing client-owned variable library—covering primitive values for typography, color, and spacing across multiple brands—was used as the foundation to ensure cross-channel alignment and long-term scalability.
+An existing variable library containing primitive tokens for typography, color, and spacing served as the system foundation, ensuring cross-channel alignment.

-New values were introduced only where necessary to support accessibility improvements and the updated brand identity, and were fully documented to support handover and future extension.
+Where required, new values were introduced to support accessibility improvements and the updated brand identity.

-On top of the primitive foundation, a semantic variable layer was defined specifically for web usage—enabling consistent application of design intent while allowing individual brands to express their identity within shared constraints.
+On top of this foundation, a semantic token layer was defined for web usage, enabling consistent application of design intent while allowing individual brands to express their identity within shared constraints.

-Example pages illustrate how the system supports the main ICS brand alongside multiple sub-brands, demonstrating flexibility without fragmenting the underlying structure.
+Example pages demonstrate how the system supports the main ICS brand alongside multiple sub-brands, allowing visual variation without fragmenting the underlying structure.

 Page examples of a main brand (ICS) and two sub brands.